portlandcodeschool/js-night/git-lessons/git-process.md

 *General Questions/ Issues*

--we will need to add instructions for what happens when students submit their work and it gets rejected because of failed tests and linting errors.
--setup for [travis ci docs here:](http://docs.travis-ci.com/user/getting-started/)they are supported on github and are free for us
+# Basic Git Workflow for Homework
+1. fork
+2. clone
+3. work
+4. add
+5. commit
+6. push

-# Git Worflow for Homework
+# Collaboritive Git Worflow for Homework

 1. Make sure you are in the directory where you want your homework project directory to be stored
 2. `git clone 'urlGoesHere'`